-4. Contracting parties reaffirm that they will afford interested contracting parties an opportunity, upon request, to consult with them regarding trade measures proposed or taken, or other matters affecting commercial policy or practice.
-Such consultations are often undertaken in the course of normal intergovernmental relations, although with respect to any matter affecting the operation of the GATT it is appropriate that such consultations be instituted pursuant to Article XXII:1 or XXIII:1, or pursuant to other GATT articles laying down consultation procedures on specific subjects.
+4. Contracting parties reaffirm that they will afford interested contracting parties an opportunity, upon request, to consult with them regarding trade measures taken, or other matters affecting the operation of the GATT.
+It is appropriate that such consultations be instituted pursuant to Article XXII:1 $\frac{1}{}$ or XXIII:1, or pursuant to other GATT articles laying down consultation procedures on specific subjects.
 Any request for consultations should include the reasons therefore.

-5. The parties concerned will initiate requested consultations promptly, i.e. within fifteen days of the request.
+5. The parties concerned will initiate requested consultations promptly, e.g. within fifteen days of the request unless the parties agree otherwise.

 6. Contracting parties engaged in consultations on a particular trade measure or matters affecting the operation of the GATT - whether under GATT Article XXII:1 or XXIII:1 or otherwise - should attempt to conclude such consultations within a reasonably short period of time.
-If a mutually satisfactory solution is not developed within such time, the matter may be referred by any party to the consultations, either for consultation with the CONTRACTING PARTIES under Article XXII:2 or dispute settlement.
+If a mutually satisfactory solution is not developed within such time, the matter may be referred by any party to the consultations, either for consultation with the CONTRACTING PARTIES2/under Article XXII:2 or dispute settlement.

-&lt;sup>1The possibility of using the procedures for consultation under Article XXII:1 on questions affecting the interests of a number of contracting parties (BISD, 7th Suppl., p.24) is open to any contracting party wishing to use them.
+The possibility of using the procedures for consultation under Article XXII:1 on questions affecting the interests of a number of contracting parties (BISD, 7th Suppl., p.24) is open.

-&lt;sup>2For the purpose of this understanding, the Council is empowered to act for the CONTRACTING PARTIES, in accordance with normal GAIT practice.

-7. During such consultations, contracting parties should give special attention to the particular problems and interests of less-developed contracting parties.
+For the purpose of this understanding, the Council is empowered to act for the CONTRACTING PARTIES, in accordance with normal GATT practice.
+7. During consultations, contracting parties should give special attention to the particular problems and interests of less-developed contracting parties.

-8. If either party so requests, the results of such consultations between developed and less-developed contracting parties shall be notified to the Director-General who would inform the CONTRACTING PARTIES of these.
+8. If either party so requests, the results of such consultations shall be notified to the Director-General who would inform the CONTRACTING PARTIES of these.